 A Story of Love

-Primary Children’s Medical Center began not as a love story, but a story of love.
+Primary Children’s Hospital began not as a love story, but a story of love.
 Almost a century ago, Louie B. Felt and May Anderson, President and First Counselor of the General Primary Association of the Church of Jesus Christ of Latter-day Saints, were walking in Salt Lake City when they saw a child who appeared to suffer from the affects of polio.
 His struggle pulled their heart-strings, and they approached LDS Church President Joseph F. Smith with a plan to serve children without regard to race, religion, or the ability to pay.
 As a result, a charity care ward, dedicated exclusively to children opened in LDS Hospital in 1911.

 A decade later, the Hyde Home, a stately mansion across from Temple Square, was converted into a convalescent facility for children.
 For the next 30 years, children suffering from polio, rheumatic fever, Perthes, and other chronic illnesses and birth defects were cared for there.
 The average length of stay during those years was 158 days.